Airtight glass storage jars in a warm wooden cabinet

 Storing Pre-Rolls

-Original tube or sealed container.
-Most NYS pre-rolls ship in sealed plastic tubes or glass tubes.
+Original tube or a sealed container.
+Most pre-rolls come in sealed plastic or glass tubes.

 Cool, dark, upright.
-Same general principles as flower.
+Same general idea as flower.

 07